Mariahjocorso/Louisville_Seedbank_Project/README.md

 # Project Requirements Met
 1. Category 1:Read data in.
    - Read in data from a local csv, excel file, json, or any other file type.
 There are many ways to do this, but using Pandas read_ functions is pretty easy.
-     - Made my own csv file and read it using pandas
+     - Made my own csv file of the top 20 seeds that our organization Louisville Seedbank handed out in the 2021 year, they are listed in alphabetical order and not in order of frequency that is was dispensed and read it using pandas.
 2. Category 2:Manipulate and clean your data.
     - Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.
-      - Pulled in first row of csv and print it as a list so that it is easy to input a seed type
+      - Pulled in first row of csv and print it as a list so that it is easy to input a seed type.
 3. Category 3:Analyze your data!
     - Write custom functions to operate on your data.
 You may discover that you want to find out something particular about data that just doesn’t have a built-in Pandas function that accomplishes your goal.